iicebergg/SOLace/README.md

 ## Features
 SOLace has the following primary features that distinguish it from existing software:
-- All content is completely accessible and no data for emails, etc. is collected
+- All content is completely accessible and no personal data for accounts or marketing is collected
 - Allows practice using official released VDOE SOL tests
 - Choose between immediate feedback or feedback given at the end of
 - Emulates the official testing experience by Pearson offering a similar environment and accessibility features